Last Updated on

 Is Post-Delivery Bleeding Different for Women Who Have C-Section?

-- If you have fever accompanied with chills
+- If you have fever accompanied by chills.

 - Tenderness of stomach

-Conclusion: Lochia is normal in the postpartum stage.
+Lochia is normal in the postpartum stage.
 It isn’t a disease that one needs to watch out for but the natural shedding process that takes place after every pregnancy.
-There are certain do’s and don’ts that were mentioned above that can help you with the postpartum recovery process.
+There are certain do’s and don’ts that can help you with the postpartum recovery process.
 Once this process is over, it will only take place again if you have another delivery.